paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/important_measures.md

 Where:

-$\mathrm{\Delta}R_{i}$ denotes the change in reliability of component $i$ and
+* $\mathrm{\Delta}R_{i}$ denotes the change in reliability of component $i$ and

-$\mathrm{\Delta}R_{S}$ denotes the change of the system reliability
+* $\mathrm{\Delta}R_{S}$ denotes the change of the system reliability

 In the following, the system architecture shown in {numref}`Figure 7.29` is considered as an example to demonstrate the use of importance measures for reliability allocation.
 Let's assume the following reliability target for the system is given:

-*The reliability of the system shall be at least 0.95 after 10 years mission duration (87600 hours). *
+*The reliability of the system shall be at least 0.95 after 10 years mission duration (87600 hours).*

-From the example in [Table 4.10](syst_table4_10), it can be seen that the power conversion should have the highest reliability target as it has the biggest influences on the system reliability.
+From the example in {numref}`syst-table4-10`, it can be seen that the power conversion should have the highest reliability target as it has the biggest influences on the system reliability.
 A lower reliability value could be assigned to solar panel \#1 and \#2 since they have a significantly lower impact on the system reliability.
 The allocation of reliability targets to components consists of the following steps:

 1. Assign initial values to component reliability r.